Baegilpong/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my special blog"
+title: "Invest in the future - PongBucks"
 ---

 I'm glad you are here.
 I plan to talk about how PongBucks(patent pending) is the currency of the future.